go-rod/rod/lib/examples/compare-chromedp/README.md

 chromedp is one of the most popular drivers for Devtools Protocol.

 To help developers who are familiar with chromedp to understand rod better we created side by side examples between rod and chromedp.
-If you compare the `logic` example between [rod](logic/main.go) and [chromedp](https://github.com/chromedp/examples/blob/master/logic/main.go), you will find out how much simpler rod is.

 To run an example: